Best Vegan Ribs Recipe

 High Protein Vegan Ribs!

-I made a sietan and jackfruit based recipe that unbelievably resembles tender ribs on every level.
-The jackfruit really helps bring the ideal shreddable texture together and keep the moisture at an ideal level.
+I mad a seitan and jackfruit based recipe that unbelievably resembles tender ribs on every level.
+The jackfruit really helps bring the ideal shreddable texture together and keep the moisture at a perfect level.

-A high protein food made from vital wheat gluten with a chewy and stringy texture that resembles meat.
+A high protein food made from vital wheat gluten with a chewy and stringy texture that resembles meat (vegan steak, chicken, or turkey anyone?).
 When mixed with jackfruit it delivers magical texture and flavor.
+The sietan ribs “dough” can be prepared in advance and refrigerated until ready to grill and slather with bbq sauce.

 P.S.
 As always, if you make this recipe please come back here to rate, snap a photo and tag me with #VeggieSociety on Instagram.